chriswernst/style-transfer-tensorflow/README.md

   - AWS EC2 access / personal GPU
   - All the required NVIDIA software to run TF on a GPU (cuda, etc)

-## Applying Style Using Pre-trained Model
+## Applying Style Using Pre-trained Models
 Use `evaluate.py` to apply style to a picture.
 In a terminal, run `python evaluate.py` to view all the possible parameters. **Models for evaluation are [located here](https://drive.google.com/drive/folders/0B9jhaT37ydSyRk9UX0wwX3BpMzQ?usp=sharing)**.

 Once you have the correct packages, style can easily be applied by typing in a terminal: